With the large number of cashback and rewards websites out there, you might wonder if RebatesMe is worth the trouble.

 While RebatesMe may in fact handle that data safely and ethically, we would feel better if the company was more transparent.

-On RebatesMe’s Better Business Bureau’s (BBB) page, the site has a rating of 3.8 out of 5 stars.
+On RebatesMe’s Better Business Bureau’s (BBB) page, the site has a rating of 3.5 out of 5 stars as of October 2023.

 Most of the reviews on that page are either very positive or very negative, with at least one positive review noting that RebatesMe staff worked to resolve an issue with a purchase and awarded the member the cashback they rightfully earned.